 What is Voice of the Employee?

 Within the People Analytics framework, Voice of Employee focuses on turning text-based employee feedback sources into useful data and insights.
-But Voice of Employee analytics goes well beyond employee satisfaction surveys and yearly performance reviews.
+But to hear true Voice of Employee, you need to go beyond quarterly employee surveys and performance reviews.

-Structured surveys don’t give your employees the chance to voice their true feelings.
-After all, an employee with a survey can only answer the questions you ask them.
+An employee with a survey can only answer the questions you ask them.
 That puts the onus on you to ask the right questions in the first place.
-And surveys only offer a snapshot of employee opinion at a specific point in time.
+And surveys only offer a snapshot of employee opinion at a specific point in time

-In contrast, Voice of Employee programs are organic, unstructured and continuous.
-Workforce analysts use Voice of Employee analytics tools to process large volumes of text-based employee feedback, including reviews, comments, social media posts, Slack messages, and emails.
+In contrast, the best Voice of Employee programs are organic, unstructured and continuous.
+Workforce analysts use VoE analytics tools to process large volumes of text-based employee feedback, including reviews, comments, social media posts, Slack messages, and emails.

 By analyzing a wide range of natural-language data sources, VoE shows how your employees think and feel, in their own words.